Running with Iron Deficiency Anaemia: Conquering a Half Marathon

 Introduction

-Running a half marathon is no easy feat, requiring dedication, discipline, and perseverance.
-But what if you’re also managing iron deficiency anaemia?
+Running a half marathon is no easy feat.
+When training, it required discipline, perseverence and dedication.
+What if you’re also managing iron deficiency anaemia?
 Don’t fret!
-With the right approach and proper care, you can still lace up your running shoes and conquer that finish line.
+With the right approach, tools and self care, you will be able to lace up your running shoes and conquer that finish line.

 In this blog post, we’ll explore the challenges I faced by running Middlesbrough 10k Race and The great North Run with iron deficiency anaemia.
 I have provided helpful tips I took onboard to ensure a successful half marathon experience.